dudeperf3ct/dudeperf3ct.github.io/content/posts/tensor_sequence_parallelism.md

 Tensor parallelism split the computation in the MLP and MHA blocks across the GPUs.
 The layers that are typically not split are normalization and dropout; although these layers are not compute-heavy, they require considerable activation memory.
 Sequence parallelism parallelizes those layers along the sequence dimension to reduce activation memory usage.

-> There is sometimes confusion in literature (also noted in the HuggingFace playbook) where sequence parallelism techniques are referred to as enabler for the training longer sequences.
+> There is sometimes confusion in literature (also noted in the HuggingFace playbook) where sequence parallelism techniques enables the training longer sequences.
 To make terminology explicit, we'll call those techniques context parallelism, a topic for the next post.

 {{< figure align=center src="/images/sequence_parallelism.png" attr="Adapted from Reducing Activation Recomputation in Large Transformer Models [paper](https://www.arxiv.org/abs/2205.05198)">}}